Occupational Safety and Health Administration (OSHA), Labor.

 I. Notice of Final Decision

-OSHA hereby gives notice of the expansion of the scope of recognition of Curtis-Strauss LLC (CSL), as an NRTL.
-CSL's expansion covers the addition of sixteen (16) test standards to its scope of recognition.
+OSHA hereby gives notice of the expansion of the scope of recognition of Curtis-Strauss LLC, as a NRTL.
+CSL's expansion covers the addition of one test standard to its scope of recognition.

-The Agency processes applications by an NRTL for initial recognition, or for expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
-This appendix requires that the Agency publish two notices in the Federal Register in processing an application.
-In the first notice, OSHA announces the application and provides its preliminary finding and, in the second notice, the Agency provides its final decision on the application.
+The agency processes applications by a NRTL for initial recognition, or for expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
+This appendix requires that the agency publish two notices in the Federal Register in processing an application.
+In the first notice, OSHA announces the application and provides a preliminary finding and, in the second notice, the agency provides the final decision on the application.
 These notices set forth the NRTL's scope of recognition or modifications of that scope.
-OSHA maintains an informational Web page for each NRTL that details its scope of recognition.
-These pages are available from the Agency's Web site at http://www.osha.gov/dts/otpca/nrtl/index.html.
+OSHA maintains an informational web page for each NRTL that details its scope of recognition.
+These pages are available from the agency's website at http://www.osha.gov/dts/otpca/nrtl/index.html.

-OSHA published the preliminary notice announcing CSL's expansion application in the Federal Register on October 31, 2016 (81 FR 75446).
-The Agency requested comments by November 15, 2016, but it received no comments in response to this notice.
+OSHA published the preliminary notice announcing CSL's expansion application in the Federal Register on December 26, 2018 (83 FR 66311).
+The agency requested comments by January 10, 2019, but received no comments in response to this notice.
 OSHA now is proceeding with this final notice to grant expansion of CSL's scope of recognition.

-To obtain or review copies of all public documents pertaining to the CSL's application, go to www.regulations.gov or contact the Docket Office, Occupational Safety and Health Administration, U.S. Department of Labor, 200 Constitution Avenue NW., Room N-3508, Washington, DC 20210.
+To obtain or review copies of all public documents pertaining to CSL's application, go to http://www.regulations.gov or contact the Docket Office, Occupational Safety and Health Administration, U.S. Department of Labor, 200 Constitution Avenue NW, Room N-3653, Washington, DC 20210.
 Docket No. OSHA-2009-0026 contains all materials in the record concerning CSL's recognition.

 II.
 Final Decision and Order

-OSHA staff examined CSL's expansion application, its capability to meet the requirements of the test standards, and other pertinent information.
-Based on its review of this evidence, OSHA finds that CSL meets the requirements of 29 CFR 1910.7 for expansion of its recognition, subject to the limitation and conditions listed below.
+OSHA staff examined CSL's expansion application, the capability to meet the requirements of the test standards, and other pertinent information.
+Based on a review of this evidence, OSHA finds that CSL meets the requirements of 29 CFR 1910.7 for expansion of the recognition, subject to the specified limitation, and conditions listed.
 OSHA, therefore, is proceeding with this final notice to grant CSL's scope of recognition.
-OSHA limits the expansion of CSL's recognition to testing and certification of products for demonstration of conformance to the test standards listed in Table 1 below.
+OSHA limits the expansion of CSL's recognition to testing and certification of products for demonstration of conformance to the test standard listed, in Table 1.

 |Test standard||Test standard title|